 The Agreement adds value to the EU-US MLA relationship in that it makes available to Member States the ability to obtain information on bank accounts, form Joint Investigation Teams ('JITS'), transmit requests (and responses to requests) using faster means of communication, obtain witness evidence by video conferencing, and secure evidence for use by administrative authorities where subsequent criminal proceedings are envisaged, through a formal process, thus ensuring that the resulting evidential product is admissible.

-The main driver of the current review is to identify common means to overcome any existing obstacles in the practical functioning of the Agreement and to strengthen judicial cooperation between the United States and the European Union in the field of criminal justice.
+The main driver of the current review is the review requirement in Article 17 described in greater detail below.
+It is expected that the review will assist to identify common means to overcome any existing obstacles in the practical functioning of the Agreement and to strengthen judicial cooperation between the United States and the European Union in the field of criminal justice.

-Article 3 of the Agreement clarifies the relationship between the EU and its Member States as regards its application: the Agreement amends bilateral mutual legal assistance treaties between the U.S. and Member States, by adding provisions and replacing some corresponding provision of the bilateral mutual legal assistance treaties.
-Indeed, most EU Member States already had bilateral treaties in place with the U.S. At the same time, there is a significant European Union law dimension in that, while the Agreement supplements bilateral agreements, the latter do not operate in isolation from European Union law.
+Article 3 of the Agreement clarifies the relationship between the EU and its Member States as regards its application: the effect of the Agreement is to modify bilateral mutual legal assistance treaties between the U.S. and Member States, by adding provisions and replacing some corresponding provisions of the bilateral mutual legal assistance treaties.
+Indeed, most EU Member States already had bilateral treaties in place with the U.S.

+At the same time, there is a significant European Union law dimension in that, while the Agreement supplements bilateral agreements, the latter do not operate in isolation from European Union law.
 For instance, the EU is obligated to ensure that the provisions of the Agreement are applied to bilateral mutual legal assistance treaties between Member States and the U.S. and for ensuring that the provisions of the Agreement are applied in the absence of a bilateral treaty.
 Moreover, the standard set by the Agreement is a benchmark for the conclusion of future bilateral agreements in the field between Member States and the U.S.